Warning: This article contains explicit language and graphic details.

 Their body is their own space and they can say NO to being touched by someone else at any time, regardless of who that person is and their relationship to the child.
 That’s what they need to be thinking.
 That’s what they need to know.

 The sad facts are though, many children don’t know that and they don’t have the opportunity to enforce their say on the low-life, piece of shit that is touching their little bodies for some unimaginable, sick, sexual pleasure.

-Statistics state one in four children experience sexual assault and that figure just makes my head spin.
+Statistics state 7.7% of Australians have experienced childhood sexual abuse, and that figure just makes my head spin.